-Connect an LED cable to pins 7 and 8 of the Front Control Panel to use the Overheat/Fan Fail LED connections.
-The LED on pin 8 provides warnings of overheating or fan failure.
+Connect an LED cable to pins 7 and 8 of the front control panel to use the Overheat/Fan Fail LED connections.
+The LED on pin 8 provides warnings of overheat or fan failure.
 Refer to the tables below for pin definitions.